-(3) Remove the DMEM from the T75 flask, maintaining the flask at ~45° angle.
-Avoid touching the walls of the flask.
+Remove the DMEM from the T75 flask, maintaining the flask at ~45° angle.
+Avoid touching Page 6 of 17 the walls of the flask.

-(4)Use 10mL of PBS to wash the bottom corners of the flask avoiding touching the bottom.
-After washing place the flask horizontally without swirling, shaking, or rocking it.
+(1) Use 10mL of PBS to wash the bottom corners of the flask avoiding touching the bottom.
+(2)After washing place the flask horizontally without swirling, shaking, or rocking it.
 Then remove the PBS.
 Perform 3 washes total.

-(5) Add 2 mL of 5X trypsin EDTA solution and incubate for 5 min in tissue culture incubator.
-The cells must be loosen from bottom flask.
+(3) Add 2 mL of 1X trypsin EDTA solution and incubate for 5 min in tissue culture incubator.
+The cells should begin to detach from the bottom of the flask.
 Use the inverted microscope to confirm the detachment.
-Do not hit, shake, or agitate the flask in any way to detach cells from flask (ATCC instructions).
 When you see under the microscope if most of the content of the flask are clumps of cells or just a few detached cells, put the flask in the incubator to trypsinize longer (2 more minutes is enough).
-Do not over-trypsinize the cells (i.e. incubate with trypsin EDTA more than 7 minutes)
+Do not over-trypsinize the cells (i.e. incubate with trypsin EDTA more than 5 minutes)

-(6) Once cells are detached and mostly separated, (without removing the 2mL of trypsine EDTA) add 7 mL of pre-warmed Caco-2 media with antibiotics using a 10 ml serological pipette.
+(4) Once cells are detached and mostly separated, (without removing the 2 mL of trypsin EDTA) add 7 mL of pre-warmed Caco-2 media using a 10 mL serological pipette.

 Pipette up and down against corner of flask vigorously to breakup any remaining clumps of cells.
-(7) The total 9mL have to be transferred from the T75 flask to a 50mL Falcon tube.
-The 9mL should be sufficient to split the cells into a new T75 flask and seed a 24-well plate.
+The total 9 mL have to be transferred from the T75 flask to a 50 mL Falcon tube.
+The 9 mL should be sufficient to split the cells into a new T75 flask and seed a 24-well plate.

-(8) When splitting cells without setting up a 24-well plate for a new invasion assay transfer 2.2 or 3 mL of cell suspension (for a 1:4 or 1:3 split ratio, respectively), based on counts (presented above), into new T75 flask and add Caco-2 media with antibiotics to a final volume of 17mL.
+When splitting cells without setting up a 24-well plate for a new invasion assay transfer 2.2 or 3 mL of cell suspension (for a 1:4 or 1:3 split ratio, respectively), based on counts (presented above), into new T75 flask and add the DMEM + 20% FBS to a final volume of 17 mL.

-(9) Label flask with: (i) split date, (ii) passage number, (iii) split ratio, (iv) your name, and (v) the medium added and the cell line name (Caco-2).
+(3) Label flask with: (i) split date, (ii) passage number, (iii) split ratio, (iv) your name, and (v) the medium added and the cell line name (Caco-2).
 See section 5 for more details about labeling.

-4.3.
-Counting Caco-2 cells using the hemocytometer
+3.4 Counting Caco-2 cells using the hemocytometer

 The concentration of cells in the cell suspension is determined using a hemocytometer (see Fig. 1).
-The hemocytometer and its weighted coverslip must be carefully cleaned (first, clean with 70% ethanol, distilled water and then dry with kimwipe) before the cell suspension is applied for counting.
+The hemocytometer and its weighted coverslip must be carefully cleaned (first, clean with 70% ethanol and then dry with kimwipe) before the cell suspension is applied for counting.